abgulati/LARS/README.md

     - The ```Settings``` menu provides many options for the power-user to configure and change the LLM via the ```LLM Selection``` tab

-    - Very-Important: Select the appropriate prompt-template format for the LLM you're running
+    - Note if using llama.cpp:Very-Important: Select the appropriate prompt-template format for the LLM you're running

-    - LLMs trained for the following prompt-template formats are presently supported:
+        - LLMs trained for the following prompt-template formats are presently supported via llama.cpp:

             - Meta Llama-3
             - Meta Llama-2
             - Mistral & Mixtral MoE LLMs
             - Microsoft Phi-3
             - OpenHermes-2.5-Mistral
             - Nous-Capybara
             - OpenChat-3.5
             - Cohere Command-R and Command-R+
             - DeepSeek Coder

     - Tweak Core-configuration settings via ```Advanced Settings``` (triggers LLM-reload and page-refresh):